haiyashah/Parkingspaces/README.md

 The final output looks like this:
 ![image](https://user-images.githubusercontent.com/95308896/186500109-605e3ebd-3633-4396-91b3-ed98f21a8a5a.png)

 You can make it too!
-You need to just follow the
+You need to just follow the steps, with the code provided on top.

+Huge shoutout to @Murtaza Hassan for the guidance.